khoasdyn/RabbitHole/rabbit-hole-prd.md

 The prototype is considered successful if the following are true:

 **The core loop is clear and compelling.** A new user picking up the app should understand within 10 seconds what the app does and how to use it.
-The flow from topic input to content consumption to progression should feel intuitive with no instruction needed.
+The flow from question selection to content consumption to progression should feel intuitive with no instruction needed.

 **The content variety feels engaging.** Scrolling the feed should feel dynamic and interesting, not repetitive.
 The visual distinction between content types should be immediate and the transitions between them smooth.

 **The progression system is motivating.** The level indicator, progress tracking, and level-up moments should create a clear sense of advancement.
 The user should feel pulled forward by curiosity about what the next level contains.

-**Topic switching is frictionless.** Moving between topics and returning to a previous topic should feel easy and not disruptive to the experience.
+**Question switching is frictionless.** Moving between questions and returning to a previous question should feel easy and not disruptive to the experience.

+**The question selection is compelling.** Users should see the proposed questions and immediately feel drawn to tap one.
+The questions should spark curiosity on their own, before any content is consumed.

 **The visual design feels premium and immersive.** The app should not look like a generic education app or a gamified quiz app.
 It should feel like a carefully crafted experience that respects the user's intelligence and curiosity.